Raphael-Boichot/Game-Boy-chips-decapping-project/README.md

 **A database of microscopic images of decapped (or not) chips from Game Boy cartridges, some Chinese bootlegs and other stuff more or less related to Game Boy.** Some images of [decapped GBA chips](GBA%20various%20chips) allowing their identification are also included.

-**Decapping and images made by [Raphaël BOICHOT](https://github.com/Raphael-Boichot), most of the chips donated by [Dorian](https://github.com/dori4n), [Prominos](https://github.com/prominos), others from the author personnal collection and from [Rafael ZENARO](https://github.com/zenaro147).
-Please credit authors.**
+Decapping and images made by [Raphaël BOICHOT](https://github.com/Raphael-Boichot), most of the chips donated by [Dorian](https://github.com/dori4n), [Prominos](https://github.com/prominos), others from the author personnal collection and from [Rafael ZENARO](https://github.com/zenaro147).
+Please credit authors.

 **Take this repo as it is.
-It won't be updated anymore for various reasons.
+It won't be updated anymore because it's a lot of work for basically no reward.
 If you're not happy with the content (image quality, choice of chips, magnification, etc.), just move on.**

 The silicon dies were extracted from epoxy matrix by dipping chips in boiling 70% nitric acid until no red fumes degases from the beaker.
 The black residuals at the end of reaction were removed with 1-2 minutes treatment in water with ultrasonic bath.
 After rincing with lot of deionized water, dies were finally gently cleaned with isopropanol and a cotton bud to remove any dust and residue before imaging with a very expensive and powerfull microscope.